 After an introduction to the DSM-5-TR classification of Substance Use Disorders, this course surveys (1) the nature and effects of specific substances including alcohol, opioids, methamphetamine, and cannabis; (2) the spectrum of care available to people in need of addiction treatment.
-The aim is to equip students to compe-

-• elective course, offered occasionally • Winter term • Berry
+The aim is to equip students to competently identify addiction and other mentalhealth crises and compassionately assist parishioners who suffer from them.
+Students will also learn how to identify the sians of burnout and mental illness in themselves and minimize that risk. • elective course, offered occasionally • Winter term • Berry as a counselor of God's Word in marriage and families.
+This course will provide the biblical foundation and understanding of marriage and family as well as introduce a methodology for Christ-centered counseling of singles, couples, and families.
+Topics covered include common marriage "flashpoint" case studies (communication, sex, in-laws), premarital counseling, and issues of divorce and remarriage. • Fall semester • Barrie